datastax/dsbulk/manual/settings.md

 #### --batch.maxBatchSize _&lt;number&gt;_

-The maximum batch size that depends on the size of the data inserted and the batch mode in use.
+Deprecated - use maxBatchStatements instead The maximum batch size that depends on the size of the data inserted and the batch mode in use.
 Larger data requires a smaller value.
 For batch mode, `PARTITION_KEY` requires larger batch sizes, whereas `REPLICA_SET` requires smaller batch sizes, such as below 10.

 Default: **32**.

+#### --batch.maxBatchStatements _&lt;number&gt;_

+maximum number of statements in a batch that depends on the size of the data inserted and the batch mode in use.
+Larger data requires a smaller value.
+For batch mode, `PARTITION_KEY` requires larger batch sizes, whereas `REPLICA_SET` requires smaller batch sizes, such as below 10. if < 0 then is ignored resulting in batch without a statements limit

+Default: **32**.

+#### --batch.maxSizeInBytes _&lt;number&gt;_

+maximum number of bytes that ona batch can have. if < 0 then is ignored resulting in batch without a bytes limit

+Default: **-1**.

 #### --batch.mode _&lt;string&gt;_